achintyashukla-deqode/noble-nodes/README.md

 # Noble Node Deployment with Cosigner using Horcrux

-This repository contains an Ansible-based deployment setup for a Noble Node and Cosigner using Horcrux.
-The structure ensures efficient configuration and management for full nodes and cosigner nodes in a blockchain setup.
+This repository provides an Ansible-based deployment setup for a Noble Node and Cosigner using Horcrux.
+It facilitates efficient configuration and management for full nodes and cosigner nodes in a blockchain environment.

 ## Project Structure